pycontribs/pyrax/docs/cloud_databases.md

 ## Create a Database
 Once you have an instance, you need to create a database.
 You must specify a name for the new database, as well as the optional parameters for `character_set` and `collate`.
 If these are not specified, the defaults of `utf8` and `utf8_general_ci` are used, respectively.

 There are two variations: calling the `create_database()` method of a `CloudDatabaseInstance` object, or calling the `create_database()` method of the cloud_databases module itself.
 With the second version, you must specify the instance in which to create the database.
-Either a `CloudDatabaseInstance` object or its `id` will work.
+Either a `CloudDatabaseInstance` object or its `id` works.
 Assuming that `inst` is a reference to the instance you created above, here are both versions:

     db = inst.create_database("db_name")
     print "DB:", db